Sean Morey (American football): Concussion activism

 In May 2014, Morey, along with a group of plaintiffs, filed a formal objection to the National Football League Players' Concussion Injury Litigation and Proposed Settlement being overseen by US District Court Judge Anita Brody.
 The objection sought to highlight what some players see as a narrow scope of the settlement, claiming, among other things, that "The settlement would have compensated only a small subset of [mild-traumatic-brain-injury-related] injuries to the exclusion of all others."

 Morey served on a number of committees for the NFL Players Association, voted as a Player Rep and Executive Committee Member, notably as an advocate for player health, safety and welfare.
 In October 2010, Morey helped form and was appointed co-chair of the NFLPA Mackey-White TBI Committee.
 Morey suffered more than twenty concussions in his career.
 Morey's committee had two overarching goals: to improve the diagnosis, treatment, and prevention of cumulative concussions in active players and support research focused on the potential long-term cumulative effects of traumatic brain injuries on NFL players.
 He served during the 2011 lockout, advocating for comprehensive clinical research, programs to serve former and transitioning NFL Players, and helped negotiate the creation of the Neurocognitive Disability Benefit.

-On January 31, 2014, Morey and his ex-wife were interviewed about traumatic brain injury in football players by Melissa Block on NPR's "All Things Considered."
+On January 31, 2014, Morey and his wife Cara were interviewed about traumatic brain injury in football players by Melissa Block on NPR's "All Things Considered."

 Sean appeared in a documentary called "The United States of Football", by Sean Pamphilon.